nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide.md

         LC_ALL=en_US.UTF-8

-* Ensure that the packages `locales` and `software-properties-common` are present
+* Ensure that the packages `locales` and `lsb-release` are present

-        sudo apt-get install locales software-properties-common
+        sudo apt-get install locales lsb-release

 * Ensure that the locale is available